Complete Streets Policy

-As part of a continued commitment to provide safe transportation options for all users, the Longwood City Commission adopted a “Complete Streets” policy at its July 20, 2015 meeting.
+As part of a continued commitment to providing safe transportation options for all users, the Longwood City Commission adopted a “Complete Streets” policy at its July 20, 2015 meeting.
 Longwood joins more than 720 agencies nationwide in an effort to integrate people and place in the planning, design, construction, operation, and maintenance of transportation networks.
-Click here to view the Resolution.

 Bicyclist & Pedestrian Safety